arnolddevos/zoo3/summit/README.md

 - An instance and its `SumType` or `ProductType` will be created at most once for each sum or product type resp.
 For example, `TC[Person]` will be constructed at most once.

 - Overloading the `derived` method creates a conflict.
-Only one of the defintions above can be made for `TC` instances.
-Use `SumOrProductType` if the the typeclass applies to both sums and products:
+Only one of the defintions above may be present.
+Use `SumOrProductType` if the the `TC` applies to both sums and products:

 ```scala
 def derived[R](using sp: SumOrProductType[R, T]): TC[R] =